TommyGymer/Flight-Sim/Analysis.md

 		- Enter values for the animations and bones for debugging
 		- Option to edit the physics values directly; some of these, such as thrust, will need to be edited manually regardless

+##### Meeting stakeholder requirements
+- As a game:
+Modern graphics with the performance to run on most systems Variety of built in quality models; remove the need to spend too much time to get the best experience from a casual perspective
+Stable: stakeholders looking to play as a game will want the application to be stable and not require any modification to make it run on their system.
+This is best achieved with a standard framework, as this will have industry tools that will allow the application to be run on a multitude of architectures

+- As a flight simulator:
+Simulator quality flight physics to allow use of the simulator as a substitute for real practice Variety of specialist input devices to allow the use of the most suitable, or currently owned by the stakeholder, one for the best experience for the user
+Ability to make their own aircraft models; this will allow more experienced and enthused users to import a model of any aircraft they may have built and be able to fly it in the sim

 I also plan to ask some people outside of this target market to gauge usability and to possible add some form of tutorial
 - To expand this, the tutorial could try to detect the type of input device in use and tailor the information to fit the input device